-Text embeddings have been widely applied in a variety of downstream applications such as fact checking~\citep{fact}, similarity search~\citep{search}, open-domain question answering~\citep{karpukhin2020dense}, and retrieval-augmented generation (RAG)~\citep{rag}.
-Over the past few years, embedding methods based on pretrained language models with bidirectional attention, such as BERT~\citep{bert}, RoBERTa~\citep{roberta}, and T5~\citep{t5}, have dominated text embedding tasks.
-Early notable approaches including SimCSE~\citep{simcse} and Sentence-T5~\citep{st5}, are pretrained with a masked language modeling objective and finetuned in a contrastive manner with natural language inference (NLI) datasets.
-Later works like E5~\citep{e5} and GTE~\citep{gte} further improve embedding performance through weakly supervised contrastive training on curated text pair datasets.
+\paragraph{Bidirectional Text Embedding Models.} Over the past few years, embedding methods based on pre-trained language models with bidirectional attention, such as BERT~\citep{bert}, RoBERTa~\citep{roberta}, and T5~\citep{t5}, have dominated text embedding tasks.
+Early notable approaches, including SimCSE~\citep{simcse} and Sentence-T5~\citep{st5}, are pre-trained with a masked language modeling objective and fine-tuned in a contrastive manner with natural language inference (NLI) datasets.
+Later work like E5~\citep{e5} and GTE~\citep{gte} further improves embedding performance through weakly supervised contrastive training on curated text pair datasets.
 More recent methods~\citep{instrut1,instrut2,instrut3} have shifted toward developing general-purpose embedding models through task instructions, demonstrating strong generalization to unseen tasks.